Haunted Hotels in Europe

 He never left.

-Stay within one of the numerous apartments of Chillingham Castle, and you will feel like royalty.
+Stay in one of the numerous apartments of Chillingham Castle, and you will feel like royalty.

 Chillingham Castle's Spooks